-This pina colada smoothie is a tropical mix of frozen pineapple and coconut milk blended into a refreshing drink!
-Made with 3 simple ingredients, this healthy smoothie recipe is a creamy, cool and satisfying way to begin the day.
+This pina colada smoothie is a tropical mix of pineapple and coconut milk blended into a refreshing drink!
+Made with 3 simple ingredients, it’s cool, creamy and nourishing.

 Healthy Pina Colada Smoothie